damian-lis/portfolio-website/README.md

 <br/>

-### 2. Description of creating an instance of the Audio object
+<h3 id="audio-instance">2.
+Description of creating an instance of the Audio object</h3>

 Before I go on to the implementation of the Audio object, which is responsible for handling the audio on the page, I would like to focus on how to create an instance of this object.